How to install Microsoft Paint 3D

 1. Join the Windows Insider Program

-Visit http://insider.windows.com and click 'Get Started'.
+To install Microsoft Paint 3D, start by visiting http://insider.windows.com and clicking 'Get Started'.
 If you’re already using a Microsoft Account - because you use Microsoft services like OneDrive or Outlook.com or Xbox Live - you’ll be able to sign in with that, as long as it’s set to US, UK, Canada English, Australia or New Zealand; if not, you can make an account now and sign in with it.
 You’ll see your name appear in the top right corner of the screen.
 You’ll have to use that same account to sign in to Windows on your PC as well.

 2. Turn on Insider builds